mennahamdy33/mennahamdy/_posts/2019-12-04-chronic-kidney-disease.markdown

     else if (is.numeric(x)) replace(x, is.na(x) , mean(x, na.rm = TRUE))
     else x
   })

-#### we must convert the dataset into datafram to be able to deal with it.
-  dataset = data.frame(dataset)
+We must convert the dataset into datafram to be able to deal with it. dataset = data.frame(dataset)
  {% endhighlight %}